 What is a private duty nurse?

-What does a private duty nurse do?
+What do private duty nurses do?

 - Assessing changes in the medical status of patients

-- Creating treatment plans for patients
+- Creating treatment plans

 - Providing hospice care